Servo97/Servo97.github.io/_news/announcement_1.md

 inline: true
 ---

-Joined MS in Robotics at CMU 🤖!
+Joined MS in Robotics at CMU 🤖! 📍Pittsburgh, PA